ai/postcss-way/postcss-way.en.md

 ## The Right Way to Use PostCSS

-1. Use `postcss-use` for plugins with custom syntax
+1. Use `postcss-use` for plugins with a custom syntax
 2. Start with plugins packs
 3. Write isolated components
 4. Reduce “magic numbers”
 5. Hide hacks
-6. Use Linters
+6. Use linters

 ##
 !cover fin.jpg